Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

     * Move the mouse to the location of the end of the range to be selected __in the same graph__ and click with the left mouse button. _Warning:_ If a `No go!` icon pops up at the location of the mouse pointer then the mouse was moved out of the graph selected with the first click!

-In both cases the selected range will be highlighted in green color and the required action for the trackpoint range can be selected from the bubble box that pops up.
+In both cases the selected range will be highlighted in green color and the required action for the trackpoint range can be selected from the info box that pops up.
+This info box shows also some summary information about the range.

-The user can
+Select the action to perform with the track range from this info window:

+* Hide trackpoints located in the range.
+The part of the track between start and end of the range will be replaced with a straight line.
+The track remains in the range selection mode, that is, more range selections can be made immediately.

+  The hidden part of the track is shown as a gray track while in range selection mode.
-* temporarily hide trackpoints in the selected range,
+* Show all trackpoints in the range
-* copy the selected trackpoints into a new track,
-* delete the hidden trackpoints (use the _Reduce visible track points_ filter),
-* assign an activity type to the range.
+* Assign an activity type to the range
+* Copy range into new track

-If part of the track is hidden then this is shown in the track bubble box when moving the mouse pointer on the track in a map window as shown in the following image:
+If part of the track is hidden then this is shown in the track info box when moving the mouse pointer on the track in a map window as shown in the following image:

 ![Hidden trackpoints](images/DocFaq/HiddenWPTs.png "Hidden trackpoints")